Your Ad Here

 Trackage

 Accurate track plans of the Atlas Terminal property could not be located.
-The following aerial image with track overlay is circa 1954.
+The following image is of a 1954 Fairchild Aerial Survey image with track overlay from several different line maps by the author.

-The red lines represent the trackage of the Atlas Terminal, the maroon lines at the bottom represents the Montauk Branch of the Long Island Rail Road, and the brown lines signify the property outline of the Atlas Terminal complex.
+The gold lines represent the trackage of the Atlas Terminal, the blue and yellow lines along the bottom is the Montauk Branch of the Long Island Rail Road, and the white lines signify the property outline of the Atlas Terminal complex.
+North is up.

 Fairchild Aerial Survey Photo - 1954